-Courtenay Brinckerhoff is a partner and intellectual property lawyer with Foley & Lardner LLP.
+Courtenay Brinckerhoff is a partner and intellectual property lawyer with Foley & Lardner LLP, and a vice chair of the firm’s Intellectual Property Department.
 Courtenay's practice focuses on assisting clients with all aspects of obtaining, defending, licensing, and enforcing patents and conducting freedom-to-operate and due diligence investigations.
-Her roles as chair of the firm’s Associate Training & IP Policies and Procedures Committee and editor and primary author for Foley’s PharmaPatentsBlog.com keep her up to date on emerging legal issues and evolving patent office practices, which she leverages to meet her clients’ strategic objectives.
+Courtenay is the editor and primary author for Foley’s PharmaPatentsBlog.com, which keeps her up to date on emerging legal issues and evolving patent office practices, which she leverages to meet her clients’ strategic objectives.

 Over the past 25+ years, Courtenay has represented clients before the U.S. Patent Office, the Patent Trial and Appeal Board, and the U.S. Court of Appeals for the Federal Circuit, and has been involved in complex patent matters, including a four party interference, Inter partes Reexaminations, Inter partes Reviews and ANDA litigation.

 Courtenay works with clients in diverse industries, including pharmaceuticals (chemical and biotechnological), human and animal food products, nutraceuticals and medical devices.
 She has particular experience with transdermal pharmaceutical products (patches, gels and liquids), oral dosage forms (including controlled/extended release formulations), enzyme-based technologies, diagnostic and therapeutic antibodies, active and passive immunization therapies, and personalized medicine.

 She has served as vice chair of the firm’s Chemical, Biotechnology & Pharmaceutical Practice and chair of the firm’s IP Associate Training & IP Policies and Procedures Committee, and is an active member of the firm's PTAB Trials Practice and Life Sciences Industry Team.